weihang-luo/DMGR/README.md

 ## Overview

-This repository contains the official implementation of **"Collaborative Guided Diffusion: High-Fidelity Synthesis for Enhanced Industrial Defect Detection"** submitted to *The Visual Computer* journal.
+This repository contains the official implementation of **"Collaborative Guided Diffusion: High-Fidelity Synthesis for Enhanced Industrial Defect Detection".

 ![CGD Framework](data/framework.png)
 *Figure 1: The overall architecture of the Collaborative Guided Diffusion (CGD) framework.*